sparors/ussd-docs/source/docs/record.md

 ---
 # Record {#record}

-Record helps to save data for a particular request.
-It ties it self with the request id since every new session has  different session id.
-Data can be save on any state and retrieve on another state provided they have the same session id.
+Every new session has different a session id.
+Record helps to save data for a particular request since it ties it self with the request id.
+Data can be saved on any state and retrieved on another state provided they have the same session id.

-## How it works ?
+## How it works?

-Record connects with the cache of your choice and saves the data over there.
-Since caches are faster than database, they help to speed up the response time of ussd since the ussd gateway has will timeout if response delays.
-The unique identifier to your store is the session id, when it not set, an exception will be thrown.
+Record connects with the cache of your choice and saves the data to cache.
+Since caches are faster than databases, they help to speed up the response time of ussd applications since the ussd gateway timeout if response delays.
+The unique identifier to your store is the session id, when it is not set, an exception will be thrown.

-## Why need the record ?
+## Why the need for record?

-It normally not possible to take data from users with just a state.
-You will have to have a series of states presented as a form that the user fill.
-Data collected during that time will have to be saved and used at a later date, hence the need for the record.
+It is impossible to collect data from users with just a state.
+You will have to have a series of states presented as a form that the user can fill.
+Data collected will have to be saved and used at a later date, hence the need for the record.